TranslucentComputing/kubert-assistant-lite/docs/index.md

 - **Scripts**: A directory containing various shell scripts used to automate deployment, cleanup, validation, and other utility functions.

-  - **cleanup.sh**: Script for cleaning up resources and reverting changes made during deployment.

-  - **deploy.sh**: Script to deploy the Kubert Assistant Lite application onto the Kubernetes cluster.

-  - **utils.sh**: Contains reusable utility functions shared across multiple scripts to enhance efficiency and consistency.

-  - **validate-tools.sh**: Validates the presence and versions of required tools, ensuring that all prerequisites are met before proceeding with operations.

 - **Manifests**: A directory containing YAML files and Helm charts for Kubernetes deployments and configurations.

   - **calico**: Includes deployment configurations for Calico, a networking and network policy engine for Kubernetes.